thacherT1D/webdevstuff/Q4/learning-path.desc.md

   - Tries
   - Hash Tables

+## How to Submit Your Code

+In order for us to provide more timely feedback, please paste your solutions into the "Exercises" tab of each article.

 ## 3 Parts to "The Learning Path"

 There are 3 parts to the path:

-**Mainline Activities**
+**★ Required Activities**

+Required activities are indicated by a ★.
 These are the activities that everyone should do.
-In most cases, we advise that after finishing, you take a break, burn it down, and do it again.
-You want fluency and automaticity here, so redoing exercises is a great use of time.
-Chances are they are so complex you can't memorize / regurgitate the answer - you'll have to figure it out again :)

 **Further Practice**